-There a many reasons to be grateful for the progress been made since Microsoft Windows 98, but sometimes we just want to peek back in a history of nostalgia.
-Recently I have found back a number of CD’s that I got once as a bonus with a PC I bought in 1995.
-One of this CD’s was 500 Nations from the series Microsoft Home.
-It is a multi-media CD about the native North American Indians, hosted by Kevin Costner.
+There are many reasons to be grateful for the progress been made since Microsoft Windows 98, but sometimes we just want to peek back for nostalgic reasons.
+Recently I've found back a number of CD's that I got once as a bonus with a PC I bought in 1995.
+One of these CD's was 500 Nations of the series Microsoft Home.
+It's a multi-media CD about the native North American Indians, hosted by Kevin Costner.

-Unfortunately this CD doesn’t play in a Windows 8 system and therefor I decided to install Windows 98 SE in a VMWare Player.
-Well that wasn’t so hard.
-Since I had not any copy of a Windows 98 CD anymore I found one with this link.
-It is still not legal to copy ISO’s from licensed programs, but for this single purpose I took my chances.
+Unfortunately this CD doesn't play in a Windows 8 system and therefor I decided to install Windows 98 SE in a VMWare Player.
+Since I had not any copy of a Windows 98 CD anymore I found one following this link

 Installing the ISO is like installing an old PC

 After downloading the ISO you just create a new virtual machine in your VMWare Player called Windows 98 SE.
 You create 2 CD players.
 One for the (virtual) Windows 98 ISO and one for playing the 500 nations CD (or any other physical CD's).
 It is helpful to have the Windows 98 (virtual) CD available after you have installed the operating system, for the installation of additional drivers you don't have to swap constantly the CD image in your CD player.
 The Windows 98 period was a period of Megabytes rather than Gigabytes so you don't have to reserve too much space for this.

 Please be aware that appropriate additional software like Flash Player and Winzip can be found on the internet.
 The best way is to search for the proper releases with the browser of the host (your PC) and drag and drop the downloaded files to your VMWare Windows 98 and then install them there.

 Special attention for the default soundcard